frnmst/python-training/algorithms/README.md

   appending the shorter list to the longer list, while a smaller improvement in using the tree implementation with the two heuristics.
 All the tests have been done under the same conditions (progressive union operation).

+- The `Graph` class implements a very basic graph structure.
+Applications are available in the `BfsGraph` class

 ```